pololu/libpololu-avr/README.txt

 == Example AVR Studio Project ==

-A very simple demo program for the Orangutan is available in the folder
+A very simple AVR Studio based demo program for the Orangutan is available in the folder

   test\avr-studio-project